-Extra-curricular activities, clubs and sessions are an integral part of students’ education.
+Extra-curricular activities, clubs and sessions are an integral part of pupils’ education.
 We offer a busy and varied programme through the Learning Support department that is tailored to benefit all pupils, and in particular those with additional educational needs.

 When and where?

 Homework Club runs after school until 4.30pm in the Springboard Room.

 What is it?
 We offer a safe and peaceful environment for pupils to complete homework.
 A Teaching Assistant is always on hand to help and computers are available so that pupils can complete set homework tasks.
 Pupils find the club particularly helpful as they can research their homework using the internet and complete their online Maths and IDL Cloud homework.
 There is also a facility for them to print their work if necessary.

 Why we offer it: This club helps pupils to organise their homework and keep up with tasks.
 It provides a facility for pupils who may not have access to computers at home.
 Help is available for those who may be finding tasks difficult.

 When and where?
 Second half of several lunchtimes in our Nurture facility.

 What is it?
 We offer a welcoming area where our Year 7 pupils can come to make new friends in a safe and nurturing environment.

 Why we offer it: This club provides a safe place for pupils to go and interact with others.
 It helps pupils to make friends and to establish social friendships.

 Who can tell me more?
 You can speak to Mrs. Oliver and Miss Credland about this club.